How to Use Prodigy to Fight Summer Learning Loss

-Now you can feel confident knowing students will work on important math skills, so they can enter the new school year ready to keep learning!
+Now you can feel confident knowing students will work on important math skills and enter the new school year ready to keep learning!

 4. Get your students excited about Summerfest!

-Once your Plans are ready, make sure students look forward to playing all summer by hyping up the brand new in-game festival, Summerfest!
+Once your Plans are ready, make sure students look forward to playing all summer by hyping up the Prodigy's in-game festival, Summerfest!

-Summerfest will include tons of fun summer-festival themed features to keep kids engaged for hours!
+Summerfest will include tons of fun summer-festival themed features to keep kids engaged for hours, plus exclusive new items they'll only be able to collect during Summerfest!
 As soon as it launches, students get automatic access when they log in to play.

 Tell your class to stay tuned for summer decor, new summer items and much more!
 Summerfest brings a whole new level of fun to the game that students won’t want to miss.

 “Playing Prodigy during the summer is a great way for kids to keep being confronted with the math they learned that year.
-It would absolutely help with beginning of the year review.”
-Crystal Babb 4th grade teacher Missouri
+It would absolutely help with beginning of the year review.” — Crystal B., 4th grade teacher